Skip to content

 The parties acknowledge that in providing the Software, Company acts as a data processor and Customer acts as a data controller, as those terms are defined under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-7.2 Data Processing Agreement
+7.2 Data Processing Obligations

 Company shall process Customer Data only in accordance with Customer’s documented instructions, except where required to do so by applicable law.
 Company shall: